Bufferoverflovv/Nigella-Bot/README.md

 * Low foot-print and lightweight
 * Modular structure to be easily extended or modified
 * Can be deployed on Windows, Linux and Mac
+* Makes use of Discord Slash Commands and official Discord Interactions

 ## Requirements
 * A discord bot setup in the Discord Developer Portal